harshjayprakash/harshjayprakash.github.io/README.md

 ## Changelog

+### Version 4006.2.0 - 14 August 2025

+* Updated projects page icon.
+* Updated mobile navigation to show labels on active page.
+* Updated home page links to open in a new window.
+* Updated dots container style.

 ### Version 4006.1.0 - 01 August 2025

 * **Updated Navigation Styles**: Updated icons to be green on active links.